 These measures are temporary and we welcome your feedback on them.
 If they work well, and local businesses and residents are happy with the changes, we may look at making them permanent in the future.
 But please be reassured that before any decisions are made on permanent changes, we would undergo a full consultation process and would work with local businesses and residents to ensure they work well for everyone.

-The footways on Glossop Road, between Fulwood Road and Peel Street and between Peel Street and the end of the pavement opposite Westbourne Road, will be temporarily extended by 1.5metres to give additional footway space
+The footways on Glossop Road, between Fulwood Road and Peel Street and between Peel Street and the end of the pavement opposite Westbourne Road, have been temporarily extended by 1.5metres to give additional footway space.

 Five Weirs Walk

-Temporary cycle lanes are being introduced on Attercliffe Road between Princess Street and Stevenson Road to create a continued route for the Five Weirs Walk while repair works are being undertaken.
-In addition, some side roads will be made one-way to avoid the risk of cyclists conflicting with pedestrians or vehicles.
+Temporary cycle lanes have been introduced on Attercliffe Road between Princess Street and Stevenson Road to create a continued route for the Five Weirs Walk while repair works are being undertaken.

 Division Street closure